NVIDIA Vs. The Media ft. GamersNexus

 about, say, some new crypto BS or whatever.

-And so I'm actually worried about sort of like that internet theory, I guess, the concept of you're the only human in the room and you might not even know it.
+And so I'm, I'm actually worried about sort of the like dead internet theory, I guess, the concept of you're the only human in the room and

+you might not even know it.
 That's concerning to me.

 There's a loneliness factor there I'm worried about.

-But the big one is just how easily people are manipulated by comments that sort of appear to have the prevailing opinion just in general, even from real comments.
+But the big one is just how easily people are manipulated by comments that sort of appear to have the prevailing opinion, just in general, even from real comments.

 You then take that and you apply it to potential AI that becomes very convincing in the future.
+And

-you then think one step further of who owns these LLMs and the companies that sell so-called AI products.
+these LLMs and the companies that sell so-called AI products.

 And all of them are these multi-billion dollar companies that, if they want to, could tune it to filter the responses in ways that are beneficial to them.